 1991 Feminist Majority Margot Leavin Gallery, Los Angeles

-2025 Sitka Center for Art and Ecology, Preserve House Residency
+2025 Sitka Center for Art and Ecology, Preserve House Awarded Residency

 2025 Center for Cultural Innovation Professional Development Grant